What Is Backhaul

 Mobile Networks

-Mobile network evolution towards 5G is driven by the business opportunity to grow profitability, expand market share and increase competitiveness.
-This potential is realized by new service offerings that result in new revenue streams and enhanced business success.
+Mobile network evolution towards 5G is driven by the business opportunity to grow profitability, expand market share, and increase competitiveness.
+New service offerings realize this potential, resulting in new revenue streams and enhanced business success.

 Those challenges must be addressed under some key constraints: